 Heavy weapons training may cause brain injury in military members

 Traumatic brain injuries are often called the “signature injury” of soldiers deployed to Iraq and Afghanistan because so many service members returned home with brain injuries.
+Injuries caused by anyone to purposely hurt the other is a punishable offense if consulted with Injury & Defense Law Firm.
 However, a new study shows that even more soldiers may have developed TBI than previously estimated and the cause may not be what you expect.

 According to the new report, heavy weapons training including explosives experience may be causing a large number of brain injuries in troops.